 22kW three-phase charging at home – can you have it?

 What is three-phase 22kw charging?

-You can charge your vehicle at home at a range of speeds depending on the power source and output of the charger, and the charging capacity of the vehicle.
-Starting from the lowest output, these typically include:
+You can charge your vehicle at home at a range of speeds depending on the power source, the output of the charger, and the charging capacity of the vehicle.
+Starting from the lowest charging output, the most common charge speeds include:

 - Three-pin plug – 2.3kW - Very slow

 - Home charge point – 3.6kW - Slow

 - Home charge point – 7.4kW - Fast (our recommendation)

 - Home charge point – up to 22kW - Fast

-A 22kW charger is the fastest charger you can get for the home, but to achieve this the charge point will need to be three-phase compatible and use what’s called a three-phase electricity supply.
-In addition, the car itself will need to be able to accept 22kW.
+A 22kW charger is the fastest charger you can get for the home, but to achieve this the charge point will need to be "three-phase compatible" and use what’s called a three-phase electricity supply.
+In addition, the car itself will need to be able to accept 22kW (kilowatts or kW).

 Can I have three-phase 22kW charging?

 This depends on two things:

 - Does your property have a three-phase electricity supply?

 - Can your car receive up to 22kW (AC)?

 It is possible to apply for an upgrade to a three-phase supply through your DNO, but this can be very expensive with costs ranging from £3,000 to £15,000.

-This is why most EV drivers will have a 7kW charger, such as the Wallbox Pulsar Plus, installed at the property as this is generally the highest powered charger you can get on a single-phase supply.
+This is why most EV drivers will have a 7kW charger, such as the Wallbox Pulsar Plus, installed at the property as this is the highest powered charger you can get on a single-phase supply.